y1141335509/Mood_of_the_Queue/README.md

 - **Visualize Moods**: See a bar chart of mood counts for the current day
 - **Historical Data**: View mood trends over time

-## Setup Instructions
+## Setup Instructions (How I set it up)

 ### Prerequisites

 - Python 3.7+
 - A Google account
-- Google Cloud project with Sheets API enabled
+- Google Cloud project with Sheets API enabled (There can be API call limits)

 ### Step 1: Set up Google Cloud Project